Combined Gastroscopy & Colonoscopy

 It is important to recognise complications early so that you can take the correct course of action.
 Make sure you contact your doctor if you experience severe abdominal pain, rectal bleeding of more than half a cup, or fever and chills.

 At One Ashford Hospital we can book you in to see a specialist Gastroenterology Consultant for an initial consultation, usually within 48 hours.

 You can use your private medical insurance or pay for your Combined Gastroscopy & Colonoscopy treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at either the One Ashford Hospital or One Hatfield Hospital.
+If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Hatfield Hospital.

 - Fast access to diagnostics including MRI, Xray and Ultrasound

 - Calm, dignified experience

 Contact us and find out more

 If you are based in and around Hertfordshire, St Albans, Stevenage, Watford, North London, Welwyn or Bedfordshire and would like to visit the One Hatfield Hospital please click here.